 - Distributions from 401(k) plans may be rolled over to a Traditional IRA

 A Roth IRA allows eligible individuals to make annual contributions of up to $5,500 or 100% of compensation, whichever is less, depending on filing status and adjusted gross income (AGI).
 The greatest advantage of a Roth IRA is that it may enable individuals' contributions to accumulate tax free.
 This means that eligible Roth IRA owners won't pay taxes on any earnings in their accounts, provided certain conditions are met.

 - Allows annual contributions to be withdrawn at any time, tax free and penalty free, and earnings can be withdrawn tax free after just five years, provided certain conditions are met.

-- Investors can convert Traditional IRA, Rollover IRA, SEP-IRA, or SIMPLE IRA (after two-year period) assets to a Roth IRA if adjusted gross income (joint or individual) is $100,000 or less.
+- Investors can convert Traditional IRA, Rollover IRA, SEP-IRA, or SIMPLE IRA (after two-year period) assets to a Roth IRA if your modified AGI does not exceed certain maximums.

 A Rollover IRA plan allows you to take control of the money you have in a former employer's retirement plan.
 This type of retirement account is usually made after one leaves his/her job.

 - Eligible distributions can be rolled over to a Rollover IRA — which will enable them to: